MagtonHub/questionnaire/README.md

 # Introduction

-A generic production-ready React questionnaire app inspired by TypeForm using mock.js as an API.
+A generic production-ready React questionnaire app was inspired by TypeForm using mock.js as an API.

 This React project is initialized with [create-umi](https://github.com/umijs/create-umi).
 Follow is the quick guide for how to use.